 Evaluating research quality is fundamental to the Sciences and Social Sciences.
 Research assessment rankings are essential to evaluate the research performance of individuals and the quality of academic journals.
 The perceived research performance of individual researchers is crucial for hiring, firing, tenure and promotion decisions.
-In the absence of clear signals regarding the inherent, and frequently latent, quality of research, the perceived quality of a journal may frequently be used as a proxy, albeit inappropriately, for the quality of a research paper.
+In the absence of clear signals regarding the inherent, and frequently latent, quality of published research, the perceived quality of a journal is frequently used as a proxy, albeit inappropriately, for the quality of a research paper, This situations arises especially in the Social Sciences, where citations to published papers do not seem to be as widely used as they are in the Sciences.

 Most journal performance metrics are based on alternative transformations of citations and journal influence.
 The Thomson Reuters ISI Web of Science database [16] (hereafter ISI) is a leading high quality database for generating research assessment measures, especially citations, to evaluate the research performance of individual researchers and the quality of academic journals.
-Although there are caveats regarding the methodology and data collection methods underlying any database (see, for example, Seglen [18], Chang and McAleer [6, 7, 8, 9, 10, 11] for caveats regarding ISI), the ISI citations database is the oldest source of rankings criteria and the benchmark against which other databases are compared.
+Although there are caveats regarding the methodology and data collection methods underlying any database (see, for example, Seglen [18], Chang and McAleer [6, 7], Chang, McAleer and Oxley [8, 9, 10, 11] for caveats regarding ISI), the ISI citations database is the oldest source of rankings criteria and the benchmark against which other databases are compared.

-This paper examines the novelty and usefulness of two new journal performance metrics, namely the Eigenfactor score, which may be interpreted as measuring "Journal Influence", and Article Influence score, using ISI data for 2009 for the 200 most highly cited journals in each of the Sciences and Social Sciences, and compares them with two existing ISI metrics, namely Total Citations and the 5-year Impact Factor (5YIF) of a journal (including journal self citations).
+This paper examines the issue of coercive journal self citations, and the practical usefulness of two new journal performance metrics, namely the Eigenfactor score, which may be interpreted as measuring "Journal Influence", and Article Influence score, using ISI data for 2009 for the 200 most highly cited journals in each of the Sciences and Social Sciences.
+The paper also compares the two new bibliometric measures with two existing ISI metrics, namely Total Citations and the 5-year Impact Factor (5YIF) (including journal self citations) of a journal.

 It is shown that the Sciences and Social Sciences are different in terms of the strength of the relationship of journal performance metrics, although the actual relationships are nevertheless very similar.
-Moreover, the Journal Influence and Article Influence metrics are shown to be closely related empirically to the two existing ISI metrics, so that they add little to what is already known about journal impact.
+Moreover, the Journal Influence and Article Influence metrics are shown to be closely related empirically to the two existing ISI metrics, so that they add little to what is already known about journal impact, except for eliminating the pressure arising from coercive journal self citations.
 These empirical results are compared with existing results in the literature.

 The plan of the remainder of the paper is as follows.
-Section 2 presents four key research assessment measures (RAM), namely the 2-year impact factor (2YIF) of a journal (including journal self citations), 5-year impact factor (5YIF) of a journal, Eigenfactor (or Journal Influence) score, and Article Influence score.
-Section 3 reports some empirical analyses of the key RAM, as well as Total Citations, and compares the results with those that are available in the literature.
+Section 2 presents three key research assessment measures (RAM), namely the 5-year impact factor (5YIF) (including journal self citations) of a journal, Eigenfactor (or Journal Influence) score, and Article Influence score, and discusses the incidence of coercive journal self citations in several disciplines.
+Section 3 reports some empirical analyses of these key RAM, as well as Total Citations, and compares the results with those that are available in the literature.
 Section 4 gives some concluding remarks.